 After the two weeks had passed, I was happy to realise that I had more energy and improved form and posture, and I was able to continue doing “regular” movements with more confidence, knowing that I knew exactly how to do them now.
 The sessions also taught how to really make the most of about 20 minutes, because it’s over much faster than you might think.
 As a result, you need to really go for it throughout and feel the burn properly.

 Can you get fit with only HIIT workouts?

 Yes, our lives have become so busy that we struggle to make time for long hours of exercise.
-Also, if you can squeeze the same amount of cardio that would have taken you 45 minutes to complete in a compact 20 minutes and enjoy the same results, why not?
+Also, if you can squeeze in the same amount of cardio that would have taken you 45 minutes to complete in a compact 20 minutes and enjoy the same results, why not?

 Want to know more?

-Click here to discover more about the anti-aging effects of exercise.
+Discover more about the anti-aging effects of exercise.